Periods and harmonic analysis on spherical varieties: Results

 Our main theorem is Theorem \ref{advancedscattering}, and our approach to its proof proceeds as follows: \begin{enumerate} \item[i.]
 We first derive the existence of morphisms $L^2(X_{\Theta}) \rightarrow L^2(X)$, canonically characterized by their asymptotic properties, by using general Hilbert space theory and the existence of asymptotics of eigenfunctions. \item[ii.]
 By using {\em a priori} information about when a representation $\Pi$ can occur simultaneously in $L^2(X_{\Theta}) $ and $L^2(X_\Omega)$, where $\Theta \neq \Omega$, we are able to analyze interactions between these maps from (i).
 This allows us, in particular, to decompose $L^2(X)$ in terms of the discrete parts of $L^2(X_{\Theta})$. \item[iii.]
 Finally, we discuss the question of writing an explicit formula for the morphism, using the Radon transform.
 (This corresponds to the study of ``Eisenstein integrals''.) \end{enumerate}

 Our results are not complete in general.
-Step (i) works very generally -- it uses only asymptotics of eigenfunctions as an input.
-Steps (ii) and (iii) require a few ``non-formal'' inputs to work.
-Nonetheless, these non-formal inputs (``generic injectivity'' and the Discrete Series Conjecture \ref{dsconjecture}) hold in a wide variety of cases; and we expect the theorem to hold true in general, whether or not these inputs are valid.
+Step (i) works very generally -- it uses only asymptotics of eigenfunctions as an input, and is performed in Sections \ref{sec:linearalgebra}--\ref{sec:Bernstein}.
+Step (ii), performed in Sections \ref{sec:directintegrals}--\ref{sec:scattering}, requires a few ``non-formal'' inputs to work.
+Nonetheless, these non-formal inputs (``generic injectivity'', \S \ref{genericinjectivity} and the Discrete Series Conjecture \ref{dsconjecture}) hold in a wide variety of cases (including symmetric spaces); and we expect the theorem to hold true in general, whether or not these inputs are valid. {\bluetext Step (iii) is performed in Section \ref{sec:explicit} under much more restrictive conditions, namely that the variety is strongly factorizable; the theory of Eisenstein integrals and their applications is open in the general case.}

 The reader who wishes to get an idea of our methods without diving into the details may wish to read \S \ref{toymodel}.
 There we discuss the simple case of linear operators acting on functions on the non-negative integers, and explain how our methods operate in this (very well-known) case.